idyll-lang/idyll/README.md

 # What is Idyll?

 For an introduction to Idyll, API reference, examples, and tutorials, please see https://idyll-lang.org/.

+For a more academic overview, see [our paper published at ACM UIST 2018](https://idl.cs.washington.edu/papers/idyll/).

 # Contributor's Guide